stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 #### Data Caching

-A common pattern, especially among long-running, containerbased web applications, is to cache frequently used data during process startup.
+A common pattern, especially among long-running, container based web applications, is to cache frequently used data during process startup.
 This book has already mentioned that processes need to start and stop quickly, and taking a long time to fill an in-memory cache violates this principle.

 Worse, storing an in-memory cache that your application thinks is always available can bloat your application, making each of your instances (which should be elastically scalable) take up far more RAM than is necessary.